skills/secure-code-game/LUMBERJACK.md

 ### 📝 Storyline

 Welcome to the world of Lumberjack, the clumsiest logging service in town!
-Lumberjack's codebase is riddled with security flaws, and it's up to you to find and fix them.
-Customers also noticed irregularities in our error messages.
-Something is off, are the error messages too revealing or incoherent?
-Put on your hard hat and get ready to chop down those security vulnerabilities in this hilarious logging adventure!
+Lumberjack's codebase is full of security flaws.
+It's up to you to find them and secure Lumberjack's codebase.
+Customers also noticed irregularities in Lumberjack's error messages.
+Something is off; are the error messages too revealing or incoherent?
+Put on your hard hat and prepare to chop down those security vulnerabilities in this hilarious logging adventure!
 Do you have what it takes to fix the bug and progress?

 ### :keyboard: What's in the repo?